Introduction

 What is NIST SP 800-53?

 The National Institute of Standards and Technology Special Publication 800-53 is a comprehensive framework that provides a catalog of security and privacy controls for federal information systems and organizations.
-It plays a pivotal role in the development of secure information systems by offering guidelines that cover a wide range of security measures, from access control to incident response.
+It is central to the development of secure information systems by offering guidelines that cover a wide range of security measures, from access control to incident response.

 Importance of NIST SP 800-53 in OT Environments